jasminep123/Forward-checking-algorithm/README.md

 # Forward-checking-algorithm
-Python implementation of the forward checking algorithm for CONS coursework
+Python implementation of the forward checking algorithm